UMAprotocol/protocol/README.md

 ## Security and Bug Bounty

 Please report all security vulnerabilities through our [HackerOne bug bounty page](https://hackerone.com/uma_project).
-Please run all security tests against the testnet deployment or a local ganache to preserve the integrity of the mainnet deployment.
+Please run all security tests against the testnet deployment or a local Ganache to preserve the integrity of the mainnet deployment.

 ## Developer Information and Tools